 7. Make Sure They Fit Into Your Budget

 Last, but never least, be sure you hire content writer you can afford.
 You surely have a set budget of available funds, so note the number and stick to it.
 Many freelancers have set hourly rates, as well as rates per project.
 But, it’s usually possible to negotiate.
 Just remember, you get what you pay for.
 Lower rates do not always mean high-quality work.

 Decide for how long you want or need to the contract to last, and how often you want content submitted.
 This type of editorial calendar is key to have in place before you hire a writer.
 You shouldn't hire a freelancer, only to have them leave in the middle of the project because of scheduling conflicts or unpaid invoices.

 It’s essential for your business to communicate openly and honestly with every single candidate.
-The best writers will usually stand firm on their own policies and rates, so ask them questions.
-You do not want to assume anything and you need to give them as much information as possible about yourself and the business as well.
+The best writers will usually stand firm on their policies and rates, so ask them questions.
+You do not want to assume anything, and you need to give them as much information as possible about yourself and the business as well.

-This is how you find a writer that suits your specific needs.
+Find a writer that suits your specific needs.
 Ask yourself what your goals are as a marketer and business before you bring anyone new on board.
 If you want to offer more customer support via your blog, find a writer who excels at turnaround times and engaging tutorials.
 To offer special promotional content, find someone with successful graphic marketing experience.

 Your main concern should be if you and the writer are on the same page.
-Find out if they are willing to take criticism, if they can work as a team creatively and if they have their own database of ideas and inspiration.
+Find out if they are willing to take criticism if they can work as a team creatively, and if they have their own database of ideas and inspiration.